Sukumar1118/Food-Order/Notes/Inception.md

             handling components and react DOM deals with web specific operation like DOM manipulation.

         -> For web project both are required and for mobile Apps React DOM is not required.
-So, it's better split into two libraries and use it according to the requirements.
+So, it's better split it into two libraries and use it according to the requirements.

 # Why "crossorigin" attribute is included in CDN links?